Accessibility and inclusion

 Audio description

 Audio description is a method for making films accessible using a voice-over to describe visual aspects.
-The voice for the description is inserted in between the dialogue and important audio features; it can be heard individually using the Greta application.
+The voice for the description is inserted in between the dialogue and important audio features; it can be heard individually using the Greta application or earphones distributed on-site.

 More info: Audiodescription